Welcome to the Sacred Heart Roman Catholic Church Oxford

 This Parish operates in accordance with Statutory Safeguarding Guidance and the National and Archdioceses policies & procedures at all times.
 At present, our Parish Safeguarding Representative is Onyi Anyanwu.
 She can be contacted at: sg.sacredheart.oxford@rcaob.org.uk or alternatively the Diocesan Safeguarding team can be contacted on 0121 230 6240/ safeguarding@rcaob.org.uk if you have any concern.
 For more details, visit the page Safeguarding.

 Eucharistic Ministers.
 There has been a request for us at Sacred Heart to re-introduce Communion under Both Kinds (i.e. the Precious Blood as well as the Body of Christ) by Easter.
 That would be good, but to do that we shall need several more Ministers of Holy Communion.
 If you feel that God is calling you to serve in this way, please come and see me.
-I shall arrange a training day when we have a few people to train.
+I shall arrange a training day soon.

 May God bless you and all those who are dear to you.